tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Example 5: Testing the Market Data API {#example-5}

 The previous example was concerned with calculation logic once we have stock quantities and prices but we still need to test how stock prices are actually retrieved.
-Stock prices change daily and are typically supplied by large institutions like [Bloomberg](http://www.bloomberg.com/markets/) as data feeds.
+Stock prices change frequently and are typically supplied by large institutions like [Bloomberg](http://www.bloomberg.com/markets/) for a fee.
 In production, we're using a free data feed supplied by Yahoo!

-We have a Market Data API to get the prices, so we're naturally focusing on testing this here.
-Examples scenarios might include verifying what happens when stock prices are queried or when stock prices are unavailable.
+We have a Market Data API to get the prices, so we focus on testing this here.
+For example, we might verify what happens when stock prices are happily retrieved or what happens when stock prices are unavailable.

 ![](images/part2/design.md/test-market-data.png)